lambdaclass/aleo_minimum_anti_collusion_infrastructure/README.md

 ## Why implement MACI specifically?

-“Minimal Anti-Collusion Infrastructure (MACI) is a set of smart contracts and zero-knowledge circuits upon which developers can build collusion-resistant applications, such as voting systems or quadratic funding platforms.
-MACI grants resistance to collusion for decentralized applications and it is important because crypto communities are increasingly adopting Decentralised Autonomous Organisations (DAOs) which govern through token voting”[*](https://medium.com/privacy-scaling-explorations/release-announcement-maci-1-0-c032bddd2157).
+"Minimal Anti-Collusion Infrastructure (MACI) is a set of smart contracts and zero-knowledge circuits upon which developers can build collusion-resistant applications, such as voting systems or quadratic funding platforms.
+MACI grants resistance to collusion for decentralized applications and it is important because crypto communities are increasingly adopting Decentralised Autonomous Organisations (DAOs) which govern through token voting"[*](https://medium.com/privacy-scaling-explorations/release-announcement-maci-1-0-c032bddd2157).
 MACI has a use for several other applications such as gaming, gambling and finance.

 ## How to use